PTSolns/PTSolns-cli/docs/UPGRADING.md

 ## 0.22.0

-### `github.com/arduino/arduino-cli/arduino.MultipleBoardsDetectedError` field changed type
+### `github.com/arduino/ptsolns-cli/arduino.MultipleBoardsDetectedError` field changed type

-Now the `Port` field of the error is a `github.com/arduino/arduino-cli/rpc/cc/arduino/cli/commands/v1.Port`, usually imported as `rpc.Port`.
+Now the `Port` field of the error is a `github.com/arduino/ptsolns-cli/rpc/cc/arduino/cli/commands/v1.Port`, usually imported as `rpc.Port`.
 The old `discovery.Port` can be converted to the new one using the `.ToRPC()` method.

-### Function `github.com/arduino/arduino-cli/commands/upload.DetectConnectedBoard(...)` has been removed
+### Function `github.com/arduino/ptsolns-cli/commands/upload.DetectConnectedBoard(...)` has been removed

-Use `github.com/arduino/arduino-cli/commands/board.List(...)` to detect boards.
+Use `github.com/arduino/ptsolns-cli/commands/board.List(...)` to detect boards.

 ### Function `arguments.GetDiscoveryPort(...)` has been removed

-NOTE: the functions in the `arguments` package doesn't have much use outside of the `arduino-cli` so we are considering to remove them from the public golang API making them `internal`.
+NOTE: the functions in the `arguments` package doesn't have much use outside of the `ptsolns-cli` so we are considering to remove them from the public golang API making them `internal`.

 The old function: